Privileged Identity Management (PIM)

 • Streamlined operations: Automated workflows reduce manual processes associated with managing account lifecycles.
 Organisations can also realise improved efficiency as staff spend less time on administrative tasks related to password management.

-• Reduced risk profile: Limiting unnecessary access rights minimises chances for error or misuse, and regularly rotating passwords diminishes lingering vulnerabilities from static credentials.
+• Reduced risk profile: Limiting unnecessary access rights through Privileged Identity Management minimises chances for error or misuse, and regularly rotating passwords diminishes lingering vulnerabilities from static credentials.

 • Increased visibility and control: Real-time monitoring capabilities let administrators detect unusual activities quickly, and granular permission settings give precise control over what each user can see and do within systems.

-• Cost savings and productivity gains: Centralised management tools cut down on redundant solutions across different departments, leading to cost savings.
+• Cost savings and productivity gains: Centralised PIM tools cut down on redundant solutions across different departments, leading to cost savings.
 Swift responses enabled by effective monitoring also help to boost overall productivity.

 • Business continuity assurance: Rapid response features enable quick revocation of compromised credentials, reducing downtime during incidents.